dougeby/IntuneDocs/intune-azure/enroll-devices/add-corporate-identifiers.md

 You can create a list of International Mobile Equipment Identity (IMEI) numbers to identify your corporate devices.
 These devices may or may not be enrolled, and they have a state of either “Enrolled” or “Not contacted.”
 “Not contacted” means that the device never checks in with the Intune service.

 To create the list, create a two-column, comma-separated value (.csv) list without a header.
 Add the IMEI identifier in the left column, and the details in the right column.
-The current maximum for the list if 500 rows.
+The current maximum for the list is 500 rows.

 In a text editor, the .csv list looks something like this: